-Ranger programs are the perfect way to learn more about White Sands National Monument and the amazing diversity found here.
+Ranger programs are the perfect way to learn more about White Sands National Park and the amazing diversity found here.
 Programs are offered for a variety of ages and interests.
-Sunset Strolls are presented every night of the year, while Sunrise Photography and Full Moon Bike Rides are offered only twice a year.
+Sunset Strolls are presented every weeekned, while Lake Lucero and Full Moon guided hikes are offered multiple times a year.
 There is something for everyone, and we hope to see you on a ranger program soon.

-Home to more than 40 unique, endemic species of moths, White Sands National Monument continues to be a place of exciting scientific discovery.
+Home to more than 40 unique, endemic species of moths, White Sands National Park continues to be a place of exciting scientific discovery.
 Mothapalooza is our annual community exploration of the diversity and entomologic research conducted in White Sands’ dunefield.
-Join local moth expert Eric Metzler and monument staff for this family friendly event as we spend an evening celebrating the uniqueness of White Sand’s ecology.
+All Mothapalooza events are available online.

 White Sands National Park participates in several community events throughout the year.

 On February 21, 1920, New Mexico voted to ratify the 19th Amendment.
 By August of 1920, 36 states (including New Mexico) ratified the amendment, ensuring that all across the country the right to vote could not be denied based on sex.
 In honor of the 100th year anniversary join us for a three part audio program on the 19th Amendment.